 Consent is about having the freedom and capacity to choose.
-Consent to sexual activity may be given to one sort of sexual activity but not another, e.g.to vaginal but not anal sex or penetration with conditions, such as wearing a condom.
+Consent to sexual activity may be given to one sort of sexual activity but not another, e.g. to vaginal but not anal sex or penetration with conditions, such as wearing a condom.
 Consent can be withdrawn at any time during sexual activity and each time activity occurs.
 Someone consents to vaginal, anal or oral penetration only if s/he agrees by choice to that penetration and has the freedom and capacity to make that choice.

-- a child under the age of 13 can never consent to any sexual activity - the age of consent is 16^{11}{SEP} - sexual intercourse without consent is rape.
+- a child under the age of 13 can never consent to any sexual activity is a child under the age of 13 can never consent to any sexual activity - the age of consent is 16 sep - sexual intercourse without consent is rape.
 [SEP]